 Multiple linear regression models were used to test which features of the instruments are associated independently to item nonresponse (Table 3).
 Based on the data of NHR with MMSE scores from 10 to 30 points, higher INR is predicted significantly the more words questions contain (β =0.44), the less words are presented per answer category (β =-0.68), the later a question is positioned in the survey (β =0.51), and if items are in the course of prior filter questions (β =0.35).
 If the model is repeated for each group of cognitive impairment, the effect pattern differs.
 The influence of words-to-answers ratio is considerably higher for NHR with MMSE scores between 10 and 17 points (β =0.71).
-While the effect of preceding filters disappears, an influence of the answer format (dichotomous vs. polytomous) is only present with more severe cognitive impairments (β =0.37).
+While the effect operated group is only present with more severe cognitive impairments (β =0.37).
 Behaviour or factual question types seem to yield higher INR in residents with moderate impairment-however, this association is not significant.
-The predictor variables account for 37.0% (R^2 : no/mild), 44.7% (R^2 : total) and 54.3% (R^2 : moderate) of the item-level INR variability, while collinearity is assumed to be non-problematic based on only low to moderate collinearity
+The predictor variables account for 37.0% (β =0.71) in residents with moderate impairment-however, this level INR variability, while collinearity is assumed to be non-problematic based on only low to moderate collinearity indices (CI<15, VIF<5).